BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Experimental Evaluation

+\point{Evaluation of trend computation} Figure~\ref{fig:L1-by-optin-percentage}\footnote{Portions of lines do not appear on figures if the desired head list size was not reached (e.g., in Figure~\ref{fig:L1-by-optin-percentage}a, the line representing results for a head list of size 50 does not begin until 5\% because a head list of size 50 could not be generated with a lower opt-in percentage).} shows the L1 values as a function of the opt-in percentage ranging between~1\% and~10\%.

-We now discuss how the size of the opt-in group and the choice of $\epsilon$ affect \tool's utility. \point{Evaluation of trend computation} Figure~\ref{fig:L1-by-optin-percentage} shows the L1 values as a function of the opt-in percentage ranging between~1\% and~10\%.
-We see slight differences in the two data sets and across the various head list sizes.
-Some of the differences might be due to the fact that given the relatively small size of the AOL data set, we need to consider higher opt-in percentages to get reasonably sized head lists and L1 values.
-In fact, when we increase the opt-in percentage to~10\% for the AOL data set, we see a decline in L1 values similar to what is observed in Figure~\ref{fig:L1-by-optin-percentage}b for the Yandex data set.
-If our goal is to have head lists of~$500+$, we see that with the larger Yandex data set, an opt-in percentage as small as~\empirical{2.5\%} is sufficient to achieve high utility.
-On the other hand, portions of lines do not appear on figures if the desired head list size was not reached; e.g., in Figure~\ref{fig:L1-by-optin-percentage}a, the line for a head list of size 50 does not begin until 4.5\% because that size head list was not created with a smaller opt-in percentage.
+We believe that requiring opt-in percentages in excess of~10\% is likely to put undue strain on the system in terms of recruitment; simply put, finding enough opt-in users may provide difficult or impossible in the long run.
+We see slight differences in the two datasets and across the various head list sizes.
+Some of the differences might be due to the fact that given the relatively small size of the AOL dataset, we need to consider higher opt-in percentages to get reasonably sized head lists and L1 values.
+In fact, when we increase the opt-in percentage to~10\% for the AOL dataset, we see a slight decline in L1 values for the largest head list size similar to what is observed in Figure~\ref{fig:L1-by-optin-percentage}b for the Yandex dataset.
+If our goal is to have head lists of~$500+$, we see that with the larger Yandex dataset, an opt-in percentage as small as~\empirical{3\%} is sufficient.
+The main take-away from this is that when the opt-in group is large enough to attain the desired head list size, the trend computation results generally will be high quality in terms of the L1 values.

-Figure~\ref{fig:L1-datasets} shows the L1 values as a function of $\epsilon,$ ranging from~1 to~5.
-For both data sets, we see a steady decline in the L1 metric, despite aggregating L1 values over longer estimate vectors.
-With more data in the Yandex data set, we are able to hit small values of L1 (under \empirical{0.1}) with $\epsilon\ge1.$ Similar to the case with small opt-in percentages, having too small an $\epsilon$ makes it difficult to achieve head lists of their target size; e.g., in Figure~\ref{fig:L1-datasets}a, the line for a head list of size 50 does not begin until $\epsilon=3$ because that size head list was not created with a smaller $\epsilon$ value.
+Figure~\ref{fig:L1-datasets} shows the L1 values as a function of $\epsilon,$ ranging from~1 to~6.
+For both datasets, we see a steady decline in the L1 metric, despite aggregating L1 values over longer estimate vectors.
+With more data in the Yandex dataset, we are able to hit small values of L1 (under \empirical{0.1}) with $\epsilon\ge1.$\\